Make-UpWorkClub/StudyNotes/en-US/notes/biology/cegep3-astro/life.md

 		- Advantage ==in low-temperature environments==
 	- Disadvantage: ==spontaneous reaction with oxygen== to form the very stable silicate
 		- Si-O stronger than C-O bonds
-- Should have a similar set of proteinogenic [[amino acid|amino acids]] to cover a wide range of properties
+		- Possible use of silicate by organisms
 - Ammonia as solvent
 	- Abundant
 	- Disadvantage: smaller liquid range